-The next time you’re working on a project that calls for a dark, opaque accent, a piece that looks like ebony, try ebonizing wood for just the right look.
+The next time you’re working on a project that calls for a dark, opaque accent that looks like ebony, try ebonizing wood for the right look.
 It’s a fairly simple process, but works better on some woods than others.
-This story will give you what you need to know to ebonize wood in your shop.

 It’s important to understand that this is more art than science.
 You should definitely experiment before using this technique on a project.